fgindraud/localshare/Readme.md

 make
 ```

-Requires Qt >= 5.2 and c++11 compiler support.
+Requires Qt >= 5.2, Bonjour support (see below) and c++11 compiler support.

-Binary is standalone and doesn't need any files to work (except for Qt libraries that should be installed system wide for convenience).
+Details about dependencies can be found in the `build/*/requirement.sh` files.

+Binaries can be found in the release section.
+They are standalone (icons & such are included), but they do not include Qt or Bonjour libraries.
-It may store some settings at user level (storage depends on the system, see the QtCore/QSettings documentation).
+Localshare may store some settings at user level (storage depends on the system, see the QtCore/QSettings documentation).

 mDNS browsing and resolution
 ----------------------------